anoukwillemsen/practical_course_microbial_ecology/Exercise_1.md

 ## Find out the organism through BLAST

 1. First, inspect your consensus sequence (FASTA file) in a text editor
-2. Perform blast-based searches using reference databases.
+2. Perform BLAST-based searches using reference databases.
 You can do this online: https://blast.ncbi.nlm.nih.gov/Blast.cgi

 **Questions**:</br>
 `Which type of BLAST did you use, and why?`</br>
-`What are the criteria of a good blast hit?`</br>
+`What are the criteria of a good BLAST hit?`</br>
 `Which organism gave the best hit?`</br>

 <details>